 Pain on the outside of your hip or in your buttocks is common, but lower back problems can also cause it.

-If your hip pain persists after two weeks, you can see a doctor.
+If your hip pain persists after two weeks, you can see a doctor for persistent hip pain.

 It’s a good idea to jot down some details about your condition before you go so you can make sure you cover anything that’s bothering you.